mloumeau/Data-Structure-Tutorial/3-trees.md

 ## Coding challenge

-Here is an ASCII form of the BST demonstrated in the photo above.
+Here is an ASCII form of the BST demonstrated in the image above.

                   8
                /    \